steven2358/awesome-generative-ai/DISCOVERIES.md

 - [GPT for iPhone](https://apps.apple.com/app/apple-store/id1669558411?pt=94765902&ct=awesomegenerativeai&mt=8) - An AI-powered assistant that can write essays on your iPhone.
 - [Netwrck.com](https://netwrck.com/) - Netwrck.com lets you chat with AI and create AI Characters.
 - [Text-Generator.io](https://text-generator.io) - Multimodal AI APIs for text and audio creation from text/images/speech.
+- [Yona.ai](https://yona.ai) - Converse with AI mirrors of yourself or loved ones for healing, nostalgia, and introspection.

 ### Search engines